 Payroll.
 Donations through payroll done via a check box during payroll elections.

 Support from high net-worth individuals.
-Contacting family officers that handle the assets and in some cases the charitable giving of high net-worth individuals to get then thinking about journalism as a public good.
+Contacting family officers that handle the assets and in some cases the charitable giving of high net-worth individuals to encourage them thinking about journalism as a public good.

 Action Steps to be followed up on by varying committees of participants at the gathering include: